 Would you like to learn more?
 Each highlight includes a link to a more detailed staff report on the topic.
 Board meetings are webcast live on our website and archived approximately 24 hours after the conclusion of the meeting.
 On television, meetings are aired live and on tape on Channel 27 for Comcast and AT&T U-verse subscribers.

 Need more info?
-See the staff report about real-time closed captioning for webcasts and TV broadcasts.
+See the staff report about the proposed updates to housing policies.

 Return to top

 Need more info?
-See the staff report about adult dental services.
+See the staff report about the proposed additional 30-day involuntary psychiatric hold.

 Contact: Dr. Grant Colfax, Director, Department of Health and Human Services

 Need more info?
-See the staff report about Civic Center Drive improvements.
+See the staff report about the grant to Homeward Bound for senior housing.

 Every Thursday we post previews of upcoming items for the next board meeting and reviews of items from the last.